mortii/anki-morphs/docs/src/user_guide/installation/installing-spacy.md

 # Choosing spaCy Models

 First you need to find out which spaCy model(s) you want to download.
 A spaCy model determines which language is used and how to interpret that language.
 Find the names of the models you want to use from the [spaCy website](https://spacy.io/usage/models), e.g., `en_core_web_sm`.

-Note that there are usually four different models to choose from, each with their distinct suffixes:
+Note that there are usually four different types of models to choose from, each with their distinct suffixes:

 - sm (small model)
 - md (medium model)